venice1200/TapClock/v0.5.7/README.md

   * Exit with ULB

 Compiling

-    Sketch 21194 Bytes (73%)
+* Sketch 21194 Bytes (73%)
-    Global Variables 775 Bytes (30%)
+* Global Variables 775 Bytes (30%)

-See also the Readme on Github.

 Cover
-The cover is Transparent PLA Painted with Tamiya Color Spray.
+The cover is Transparent PLA sprayed with Tamiya Color Spray.
 Inspired by the Odroid-Go community on Reddit.

 Credits
 A WatchX Clock Sketch based on WatchX Hardware and: